weidongxu-microsoft/java-sdk-docs/long_running_operations.md

 ## Synchronous long-running operations

 Calling a sync API for a long-running operation will initiate the LRO and immediately return a `SyncPoller` instance.
-The `SyncPoller` from such an API enables the user to monitor the progress of the LRO and retrieve the final result.
+The `SyncPoller` enables monitoring the progress of the LRO and retrieval of the final result.

 The code below shows how to monitor LRO progress using `SyncPoller.`